hhudson/bypass_login_w_cypress/README.md

 ### Step 1: Install the APEX application

 There is [an APEX application](/apex/f129826.sql) in the 'apex' folder.
 It is, as of 4/17/2020, compatible with a minimum APEX version of APEX 20.1.
-I can suggest you install it in a free workspace provided to you at [apex.oracle.com](https://apex.oracle.home).
+I can suggest you install it in a free workspace provided to you at [apex.oracle.com](https://apex.oracle.com).
 There isn't much in this application but the Cypress scripts are written to expect it.

-### Step 2 : Update your Cypress scripts with your URL
+### Step 2 : Update your Cypress scripts with your environment details

-You will need to update "appUrl" values in the 3 integration scripts ([1](/cypress/integration/method1.login.js), [2](/cypress/integration/method2.login.js), [3](/cypress/integration/method3.login.js))
+You will need to update the "appUrl", "cookieName", "pUsername", "pPassword" and "restfulUrl" values in the 3 integration scripts ([1](/cypress/integration/method1.login.js), [2](/cypress/integration/method2.login.js), [3](/cypress/integration/method3.login.js))

 Additionally, ou may need to update the "base_url" value in the [cypress.json](cypress.json) file in the root folder.